 Most teachers teach by telling.

-But telling is a one-way monologue.
-And in most cases, it’s boring and ineffective.
-There’s a far better way.
-And it was evolved more than 2000 years ago by a man in ancient Greece.
+But telling is a one-way monologue, and in most cases, it’s boring and ineffective.
+There’s a far better way, and it was developed more than 2000 years ago by a man in ancient Greece.

 Socrates is considered to be the greatest teacher the world has ever known.
 The essence of his technique is a two-way dialogue between the teacher and the student.

-It’s simple.
-The teacher must avoid giving away the solution or answer.
-Instead, the teacher must use cues—questions, hints, nudges—to keep pushing the child forward, till the child discovers the end answer on her own.
+How does it work while teaching a child?
+It’s simple—the teacher must avoid giving away the solution or the answer.
+Instead, the teacher must use cues—questions, hints, nudges—to keep pushing the child forward, till they discover the answer on their own.
 In other words, the teacher must cue, not tell.

-Suppose that the child needs to learn the simple middle-school formula of a cylinder’s total surface area.
-A cylinder, when opened and unrolled, yields one rectangle and two circles, and using this insight, it’s easy to derive the formula as 2πr(h + r).
-If you want to jog your brain, you can take a few seconds and work it you yourself:
+Let’s take an example.
+Suppose that the child needs to learn the formula of a cylinder’s total surface area.
+A cylinder, when opened and unrolled, yields one rectangle and two circles.
+Using this insight, it’s easy to derive the formula as 2πr(h + r).
+If you’d like to jog your brain, you can take a few seconds and work it you yourself:

-If you liked this, you might be interested in exploring Cuemath’s live online classes, where expert tutors teach math and coding by cueing instead of telling.
+If you liked this, you might be interested in exploring Cuemath’s LIVE Online Classes, where expert tutors teach math and coding by cueing instead of telling.

 Cuemath is the world’s leading platform for learning math and coding skills from students of grades K-12.